John Petrucci: Singing

 Petrucci has acted as a backing vocalist live since the Awake Tour.
 He is a baritone, producing a sound darker than that of James LaBrie's tenor voice.
 He has also written vocal melodies for Dream Theater.
 Petrucci's role as a vocalist expanded following the departure of Mike Portnoy, who had been Dream Theater's primary backing vocalist and occasionally even shared lead vocals with LaBrie.
-In live performances, Petrucci now replicates some vocal parts originally sung by Portnoy, with others being recorded samples.
+In live performances, Petrucci replicated some vocal parts originally sung by Portnoy, with others being recorded samples.

 Accolades and praise

 Regarded as "one of the most celebrated guitarists alive" by Premier Guitar, Petrucci has performed as the third guitarist on the G3 tour seven times, more than any other invited guitarist.
 In their article "John Petrucci: The Ultimate Evolved Guitarist", Premier Guitar calls Petrucci "one of the best who's ever laid a hand on a fretboard".
 He was voted "Best Prog guitarist" by The Prog Magazine and the "Greatest Guitarist" by Burrn magazine and Mariskalrock.
 Guitar World magazine lists Petrucci among the "Fastest Guitarists of All Time" and calls him "the most celebrated and popular guitarist in the world of progressive metal" and "arguably the most versatile and proficient player in his realm, with a highly developed melodic sense and an alternate picking technique that is virtually untouchable as far as speed and precision", while also ranking him among the top 5 "Best Guitarists of the Decade".

 In 2019, Petrucci won the SENA Performers European Award.
 Joel McIver's 2009 book The 100 Greatest Metal Guitarists ranks Petrucci second, after Dave Mustaine.
 He was also named as one of the "Top 10 Greatest Guitar Shredders of All Time" by GuitarOne magazine.
 In 2012, Petrucci was ranked the 17th greatest guitarist of all time by a Guitar World magazine reader's poll.
 According to Forbes, the Ernie Ball-Music Man John Petrucci JP6 is the second-best-selling signature model of all time, behind only the Gibson Les Paul.